-Banksy: Leopard and Barcode to be shown for first time in decade
+Banksy kept under spare bed to go on display in Salford

 He said the work had spent most of the time since "wrapped in a blanket under the architect's spare bed" and had been shown only once "at the local school where his wife worked".

-He added that a person, who wished to remain anonymous, offered it to the exhibition in Salford after it was announced and as a late inclusion, it would be shown a little differently to the rest of the exhibits.
+He added that the owner, who wished to remain anonymous, offered it to the exhibition in Salford after it was announced and as a late inclusion, it would be shown a little differently to the rest of the exhibits.

-"In keeping with the ethos of having street art free to view by the public, Leopard and Barcode will be displayed in the foyer of The Art of Banksy, giving the pubic the opportunity to come and enjoy it free of charge," he said.
+"In keeping with the ethos of having street art free to view by the public, Leopard and Barcode will be displayed in the foyer of The Art of Banksy, giving the public the opportunity to come and enjoy it free of charge," he said.

 The show, which has previously been held in a number of locations around the world, will bring together 145 authenticated works by the artist, including well-known pieces like Girl With Balloon (2002), Flower Thrower (2003) and Rude Copper (2002).